 Partners in professional partnerships do not need to provide full accounts to support their application.
-Where the case is 85% loan to value or below, we will underwrite against an income reference supplied by the partnership’s accountant, a senior partner or practice manager.
+We will underwrite against an income reference supplied by the partnership’s accountant, a senior partner or practice manager.

 The following professions are commonly established on a partnership basis:

 As the final part of their training, dentists will complete 12 months employment within the NHS.
 At which point many will move to a private practice, often on a self-employed basis which can limit the availability of mortgage finance.

 In these circumstances, we will underwrite applications from recently qualified dentists, subject to the following criteria:

 - The maximum mortgage amount cannot exceed £450,000;

 - The maximum loan to value is 90%;

 - Your client must have been employed within private practices for a minimum of six months (monthly pay schedules to be provided);

 - We will require a Professional Partners reference from the Practice Principle confirming the Unit of Dental Activity target and your clients earnings to date.